cnabio/cnab-spec/103-bundle-runtime.md

 Optionally, `CNAB_REVISION` MAY be passed, where this is a _unique string_ indicating the current "version" of the _installation_.
 For example, if the `my_installation` installation is upgraded twice (changing only the parameters), three `CNAB_REVISIONS` should be generated (1. install, 2. upgrade, 3. upgrade).
 See [the Claims definition](104-claims.md) for details on revision ids.
 That `status` action MUST NOT increment the revision.

-As specified in the `bundle.json`, some parameters may be injected into the environment as environment variables.
+As specified in the `bundle.json`, some parameters MAY be injected into the environment as environment variables.

 ### Mounting Files

-Credentials and parameters may be mounted as files within the image's runtime filesystem.
+Credentials and parameters MAY be mounted as files within the image's runtime filesystem.
 This definition does not specify how files are to be attached to an image.
 However, it specifies the conditions under which the files appear.

 Files MUST be attached to the invocation image before the image's `/cnab/app/run` tool is executed.
 Files MUST NOT be attached to the image when the image is built.
 That is, files MUST NOT be part of the image itself.
 This would cause a security violation.
-Files SHOULD be destroyed immediately following the exit of the invocation image, though secure at-rest encryption may be a viable alternative.
+Files SHOULD be destroyed immediately following the exit of the invocation image, though secure at-rest encryption MAY be a viable alternative.

 ### Executing the Run Tool (CNAB Actions)